How To Get Started with Photo Organization of Old Family Photos

 Many options are available for backing up your photographs.
 I actually back up my photographs in 3 different ways:

-- Other Family Members – I back up copies of my digital photos on thumb drives and distribute them to other family members.
+- Other Family Members – I backup copies of my digital photos on thumb drives and distribute them to other family members, too.
+They can enjoy them while keeping them safe!

 Share Your Family Photographs & Introduce Your Family To Their Ancestors!

-You have been organizing old family photos and are all backed up, so now it’s time to share them with your family.
+You have been organizing old family photos, and they are all backed up, so now it’s time to share them with your family.
 Pictures are a great way to pique family members’ interest.
 I use photographs as ice breakers when starting a oral history interview.

 You have no excuse for not organizing your old family photographs now.
 Time to get to it!